 Stormwater is water from rain or snow events that flows over the ground and enters into a surface water body.
 Stormwater flows over parking lots, roofs, loading docks, sidewalks, and other surfaces picking up potential pollutants.
 Stormwater flows untreated into a conveyance system which ultimately ends up in the River.

-Common stormwater pollutants include pet waste, liter, loose soil or dirt and fertilizer, pesticides and herbicides that are incorrectly applied.
+Common stormwater pollutants include pet waste, litter, loose soil or dirt and fertilizer, pesticides, and herbicides that are incorrectly applied.
 Stormwater pollutants aggregate as water flows overland.

 If you see an illicit discharge on the Pocatello Campus, you may report it by:

 - In the event of an emergency that is immediately dangerous to human health or the environment, dial 911

 - Call Jennifer Parrott at (208) 282-3498 during normal business hours

 - Call the City of Pocatello at (208) 234-6225